 Daniel Bekele is a Senior Director for Africa Advocacy, based in New York.
+He previously served as the Executive Director of the Africa Division from 2011 – 2016.

 Prior to joining Human Rights Watch, Daniel practiced law in Ethiopia as a partner at Abebe Worke & Associates.
 He served as the legal department director and secretary of the board for United Insurance Co., and he managed Action Aid Ethiopia's policy research and advocacy departments.